Teaching Agents how to Map: Spatial Reasoning for Multi-Object Navigation: LEARNING TO MAP

 \subsection{Learning to map objects with auxiliary tasks}

-We introduce auxiliary tasks, additional to the classical RL objectives, and formulated as classification problems, which require the agent to predict information on object affordances, which were in its observation history in the current episode.
-To this end, the base model is augmented with two classification heads (Fig.~\ref{fig:architecture}) taking as input the contextual representation produced by the GRU unit:
+We introduce auxiliary tasks, additional to the classical RL objectives, and formulated as classification problems, which require the agent to predict information on object appearances, which were in its observation history in the current episode.
+To this end, the base model is augmented with three classification heads (Figure~\ref{fig:architecture}) taking as input the contextual representation produced by the GRU unit.
+It is important to note that these additional classifiers are only used at training time to encourage the learning of spatial reasoning.
+At inference time, i.e. when deploying the agent on new episodes and/or environments, predictions about already seen targets, their relative direction are distance are not considered.
+Only the output of the actor is taken into account to select actions to execute.

-\myparagraph{Direction} the agent predicts the relative direction of the current target object, only if it has already been within the agent's field of view in the observation history of the current episode (Figure \ref{fig:aux_tasks} left).
-The ground-truth direction towards the goal is first computed as follows, where $\mathbf{e} = [ \mathbf{e}_x \ \mathbf{e}_y ]$ (``\textit{ego}'') are the coordinates of the agent on the grid and $\mathbf{o} = [ \mathbf{o}_{t, x} \ \mathbf{o}_{t, x} ]$ are the coordinates of the center of the target object at time $t$.
+\myparagraph{Direction} the agent predicts the relative direction of the target object, only if it has been within its field of view in the observation history of the episode (Figure \ref{fig:aux_tasks} left).
+The ground-truth direction towards the goal is computed as, where $\mathbf{e} = [ \mathbf{e}_x \ \mathbf{e}_y ]$ (``\textit{ego}'') are the coordinates of the agent on the grid and $\mathbf{o} = [ \mathbf{o}_{t, x} \ \mathbf{o}_{t, y} ]$ are the coordinates of the center of the target object at time $t$.
 As the ground-truth grid is egocentric, the position of the agent is fixed, i.e.~at the center of the grid, while the target object gets different coordinates with time.
 The angles are kept in the interval $[0, 2\pi]$ and then discretized into $K$ bins, giving the angle class.
 The ground-truth one-hot vector is denoted $\phi_t^*$.
 At time instant $t$, the probability distribution over classes $\hat{\phi}_t$ is predicted from the GRU hidden state $\mathbf{h}_t$ through an MLP as $p(\hat{\phi}_t) = f_{\phi}(\mathbf{h_t}; \theta_{\phi})$ with parameters $\theta_{\phi}$.

-\myparagraph{Distance} The second task requires the prediction of the Euclidean distance in the egocentric map between the center box, i.e. position of the agent, and the mean of the grid boxes containing the target object (Figure \ref{fig:aux_tasks} right),
+\myparagraph{Distance} The second task requires the prediction of the Euclidean distance in the egocentric map between the center box, i.e. position of the agent, and the mean of the grid boxes containing the target object (Figure \ref{fig:aux_tasks} right) that was observed during the episode, $ d_t = || \mathbf{o}_t - \mathbf{e} ||_2 $.
+Again, distances are discretized into $L$ bins, with $d_t^*$ as ground-truth one-hot vector, and at time instant $t$, the probability distribution over classes $\hat{d}_t$ is predicted from the hidden state $\mathbf{h}_t$ through an MLP as $p(\hat{d}_t) = f_{d}(\mathbf{h_t}; \theta_{d})$ with parameters $\theta_{d}$.